Campus Improvement Plan

 Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Strategy 1: Campus EOP will align to the best practices from the Texas school safety center and Standard operating procedures following district expectations and requirements.
+Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Staff Responsible for Monitoring: Administration, teachers and campus staff
+Staff Responsible for Monitoring: Campus Safety Officer

 Recruit, support, retain teachers and principals